 About the computing option limitations

-Your only Endpoints option for the App Engine standard environment is Endpoints Frameworks, and only the Java 8 and Python 2.7 runtime environments are supported.
-Endpoints doesn't provide a solution for the other language-specific runtimes on the App Engine standard environment.
+Endpoints for the App Engine standard generation 1 environment historically used Endpoints Frameworks, which only supports the Java 8 and Python 2.7 runtime environments.

 Because the App Engine standard environment didn't support multi-container deployments when Endpoints Frameworks was under development, Endpoints Frameworks doesn't use ESP.
 Instead, Endpoints Frameworks includes a built-in API gateway that provides API management features that are comparable to the features that ESP provides for Endpoints for OpenAPI and Endpoints for gRPC.